Breast Cancer & Urinary Incontinence

 While more research is needed to show that UI and urinary system infections are early symptoms of breast cancer, you should speak with your healthcare provider if you’re experiencing these symptoms and have been diagnosed with breast cancer.

 The most common genitourinary symptoms experienced by breast cancer survivors are vaginal dryness and hot flashes.
 Still, it’s also been shown that UI and pelvic floor issues can be side effects of different types of cancer treatments.
-In fact, up to 58% of breast cancer survivors report experiencing UI symptoms after treatments.

 The types of breast cancer treatments resulting in UI symptoms are: